marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 {{< tweet "plexamp" "1489024846033915908" >}}

-❌ but 👀 for **Cross-platform sessions**
+❌ but 👀 for **Cross-platform sessions** (2/3)

 ## Ok but what's the catch here

 In the spirit of fairness, nothing is perfect and there are few things I've stumbled across while using this setup as my daily driver.

 Most of these are either fine in moderation or things that I'm sure the [Plexamp team](https://twitter.com/plexamp) are aiming to address.
-If not, this is my bug report/feature request list!
+If not, the team can consider this post as my bug report/feature request list!

 ### Hard dependency on the authentication server